idrsolutions/buildvu-microservice-example/API.md

 # BuildVu Microservice Example API #

 This document details the raw requests - for language specific wrappers / examples, see the [Usage section in the readme](README.md).

-### Upload ###
+### Uploading ###
+You have two options when Beginning a new conversion:

+ - Option 1, Sending the file in the POST request:
-To start a new conversion, send a POST request containing the file to convert.
-The encoding type should be multipart/form-data and provide a 'file' parameter containing the file data (content and filename).
-Note: 'filename' is usually included automatically but may not be depending on the tool generating the request.
+    - Send a POST request containing the file to    convert (see POST request contents).
+    - The encoding type should be multipart/form-data and provide    a 'file' parameter containing the file data (content and filename).
+    - Note: 'filename' is usually included automatically but may not be    depending on the tool generating the request.
+ - Option 2, Link the file through a URL:
+    - Send a URL in the post data with key "converstionUrl".
+    - This server will attempt to download a file from that location.
+    - The encoding does not have to be multipart/form-data.
+    - Note: this option will be ignored if a file has been sent in the POST request.

 **URL:** ```/buildvu```

 **Method:** POST

 **Params:**
-* **Optional:** none
+* **Optional:** "filename": the name of the file (useful to send when passing the file via URL in case the name of the file cannot be parsed from the URL by the server).

 **Example request:**